Skip to main content

 • Provide the tenant with a written notice at least five days before the inspection.
 After the notification, the tenant can decide whether or not to be present.

-• If the tenant chooses to be present, they must provide their response in writing.
+• If the tenant may choose to be present, they must provide their response in writing.

-• The day of the inspection must be at least 3 days before the tenant moves out.
+• The day of the move out inspection must be at least 3 days before the tenant moves out.

 Returning a Tenant’s Security Deposit in Virginia

-In Virginia, landlords must return their tenant’s security deposit within 45 days after they have moved out, minus any allowable deductions.
+In Virginia, landlords must return their tenant’s security deposit within 45 days after the tenant vacates, minus any allowable deductions, to their new forwarding address.

-If withholding part or all of the tenant’s deposit, you must provide the tenant with an itemized statement.
-The statement must include the following important details for the sake of clarity:
+If withholding part or all of the tenant’s deposit, you must provide the tenant with an itemized statement as per Virginia code.
+The itemized list must include the following important details for the sake of clarity:

 • How much of the security deposit you’re returning.

-• Deductions you have made to their security deposit, including the repair costs.
+• Deductions you have made to their security deposit, including the repair costs or to cover unpaid rent.

-The method of notice delivery must either be via certified mail or hand delivery.
-If the damages exceed the security deposit, however, then you must notify the tenant within 45 days.
+The method of the written notice delivery must either be via certified mail or hand delivery.
+If the damages exceed the security deposit, however, then you must notify the tenant within 45 days of the tenant’s move out date.

 Abrams-Realty-Security-Deposit-Notice